hollobit/GenAI_LLM_timeline/AGI-frontierAI.md

-# ChatGPT, GenerativeAI and LLMs Timeline - Part1: AGI, frontierAI
+# AGI and frontierAI timeline (Part 1 of ChatGPT, GenerativeAI and LLMs Timeline)

 This repository organizes a timeline of key events (products, services, papers, GitHub, blog posts and news) related AGI and frontierAI.
 It's a part of GenAI timeline.